NAME

 DESCRIPTION

 Use the --csv option to get a format which can be easily parsed by other programs.
-Other options are mostly similar to standard df options.
-See below for the complete list.
+Other options are similar to the standard df(1) command.

 OPTIONS